divyanshgandhi/Gamely/README.md

 # Gamely
-The code for the gamely app\n
-Platform - Android
+The code for the gamely app  Platform - Android